-Survey of people with celiac disease and non-celiac gluten sensitivity
+Survey of people with celiac disease and non-celiac gluten sensitivity finds 90 percent have brain fog.

 By Kate Avery, Director of Research and Patient Engagement